bearded-giant/Scratch-Giant.nvim/README.md

 ## Features

 - Open a dedicated scratchpad buffer with a single command
+- Toggle the scratchpad buffer (open if closed, close if open)
 - Persist scratchpad content to a file automatically
 - Configurable file path and keybindings
 - Auto-save on text changes